What is Phase III Commercialization?

 Phase III Awards

 A DoD component may award a Phase III contract on the basis of a project's success during the competitive preliminary stages.
 Phase III contracts may be awarded without further competition after Phase I or Phase II.
-All competition requirements are satisfied through the awarding of Phase I and II contracts.
+All competition requirements are satisfied through the awarding of Phase I or Phase II contracts..

-For information to accelerate the commercialization and fielding of capabilities, please refer to the Commercialization Pilot Program.
+For information to accelerate the commercialization and fielding of capabilities, please refer to the Commercialization Readiness Program.

 For DoD SBIR Commercialization reports, click here.